fergiemcdowall/norch/README.md

 and marvel.
 The default port of 3000 can be modified if required.

 ##Indexing
 Once you have set up Norch, you can get some content into it.
-Norch comes with some test data in the directory "testdata"
+Norch comes with a JSONified version of the venerable Reuters-21578 test dataset in the directory "testdata".
+To index this data cd into the directory "testdata" and run the following command (note that one data file can contain an arbitralily large number of documents)

-cd into the directory "testdata" and run the following command to index 1000 documents of the reuters test data set (note that one data file can contain an arbitralily large number of documents)
+    curl --form document=@reuters-000.json http://localhost:3000/indexer --form filterOn=places,topics,organisations

-    curl --form document=@reuters-000.json http://localhost:3000/indexer
+If you are on a unix machine (including mac OSX), you can also run /index.sh in order to read in the entire dataset of 21 batch files.

-Norch indexes data that is in the format
+Generally Norch indexes data that is in the format

 ```javascript
 {